Joy and Fulfillment of Educating Differently

 - Be a pivotal attendee at the Board Development Committee meetings.

-If you are interested in this position, please submit a cover letter sharing your interest in working at Athena Academy and an overview of your relevant experience along with a resume to our Director of Finance and Operations, Jo Mutch. jo@AthenaAcademy.org
+Are you eager to be a part of this mission?
+Share your story!
+Please submit a cover letter detailing your interest and relevant experience along with a resume to our Director of Finance and Operations, Jo Mutch at jo@AthenaAcademy.org.

 You play a vital role in shaping the futures of elementary or middle school-aged students as a Classroom Teacher at Athena Academy.
 Your responsibilities extend from developing language arts and/or math curriculum to delivering hands-on, project-based science and social studies lessons while working collaboratively with age-level team members.

 Individuals who bring creativity, flexibility, and differentiation to the curriculum are highly regarded.
 This ensures that every student feels challenged and supported.

 Experience with dyslexic students is valuable but not required, as our Classroom Teachers are encouraged and supported in continuous professional development.

 If this opportunity resonates with your teaching philosophy and passion for working with dyslexic students, please submit your cover letter and resume to our Head of School, Victoria Trevor, at victoria@AthenaAcademy.org.